Click here to return to Dr. Curtis's home page.

 Your opinion and analysis are not equivalent.
 Political science is based on rational, dispassionate analysis of qualitative and quantitative data, informed by theory.
 I want your opinions to be informed by rational political science analysis, but experience has taught me that they are not always so informed.
 Your opinion is what you feel.
 It is informed by emotion as well as by rational analysis.
 Your opinion is important to me as a citizen.
 It is irrelevant to me when I grade your work.
 What matters is the quality of your analysis.

-As a glance at my old tests will reveal, my test items are a bit unusual at times.
-Please pay careful attention to the call of the question.
+As a glance at my old tests will reveal (and I will gladly share last year’s assignments if you want them), my test items are a bit unusual at times.
+Please pay careful attention to the call of the question and to the grading rubric.
 I may ask you to play a role or respond to a hypothetical situation in a test item.
 It is your task to play the role as realistically as you can.
 If dialogue is required, write it.
 If a letter or memo is required, write it.
 If a particular ideological point of view is required, you must assume that point of view for the purposes of answering the question.
 Believe it or not, the best students rather enjoy the opportunity to be creative, and find the test itself to be a learning experience.

-All take home exam essays must be printed on a word processor.
 Length of the essays is largely irrelevant beyond a certain minimum, and the correlation between length and grades is not very strong.
-In fact, the total length of each essay should not exceed 1000 words, and 500 words is a more reasonable length.
-Please note that the exams are due at the beginning of class.
-I will collect exam papers before starting that day's substantive lesson.
-Once I have finished collecting papers from those who are in the room, those who come in late will be penalized for turning in a late paper.
+In fact, the total length of each essay should not exceed 1000 words.
+The way that the assignments function in Sakai works means that once the deadline time is reached, you will no longer be able to submit the assignment via that method, so you should use the drop box.
+Late assignments will be penalized at the rate of 10% for each business day they are late.
 Because these exams are to be take home exams, I expect a polished document.
 Typographical errors and errors of usage and grammar will result in deductions from the grade.
 I do this because, in the real world, such errors do reduce the value of your work.
 Edit your essays carefully.

 If you have a documented learning disability that requires alternative testing arrangements, please let me know well before the first exam